aantonelli94/PopFisher/README.md

-# \texttt{PopFisher}: a Fisher matrix for gravitational-wave population inference
+# PopFisher: a Fisher matrix for gravitational-wave population inference

 by Jonathan Gair, Andrea Antonelli, and Riccardo Barbieri.